 Circe by Madeline Miller

-A book by a teacher of Latin and Greek could seem like a pretty dull idea, but Madeline Miller brings her deep knowledge of the Ancient Greek world and a gift for language to her second book – a Greek mythology novel.
+A book by a teacher of Latin and Greek could seem like a pretty dull idea, but Madeline Miller brings her deep knowledge of the Ancient Greek world and a gift for language to her second book – one of the best Greek books about mythology.

 What does it mean for your sense of compassion and justice and beauty when you live forever?
 Miller doesn’t paint a pretty picture of the Ancient Greek gods and goddesses – which is accurate when you truly read the stories.
-A cruel and beautiful world, not all that different from ours.
+They live in a cruel and beautiful world, not all that different from ours.
 Buy it on Amazon.

 Greek to Me by Mary Norris